TERMS & CONDITIONS

 (w) Certificates can only be displayed at the address mentioned on the certificate

-5.3 HCA reserves the right to approve or decline any proposed use of the Mark(s).
+5.3 HCA reserves the right to approve or decline any proposed use of the trademark.

-5.4 On notification in writing, the certified client shall discontinue any use of the Mark(s) that is unacceptable to HCA and any form of statement used in conjunction with the Mark(s) that may be misleading.
-The certified company shall also undertake any other action requested by HCA with regards to unacceptable use of the Mark(s).
+5.4 On notification in writing, the certified client shall discontinue any use of the HCA trademark(s) that is unacceptable to HCA and any form of statement used in conjunction with the trademark that may be misleading.
+The certified company shall also undertake any other action requested by HCA with regards to unacceptable use of the trademark).

-5.5 On termination of registration, however determined, the client shall immediately cease use and distribution of any form of use of the certificates and Mark(s) including HCA.
+5.5 On termination of registration, however determined, the client shall immediately cease use and distribution of any form of use of the certificates and the HCA trademark.

 5.5.1 an email will be sent to the client to cease and desist the use of the trademark and certificates and inform them of HCA’s legal intention;